ardittristan/VTTNPCGen/README.md

 This module adds a customizable NPC Generator to Foundry.

-_Because of a mistake normal install for versions pre 1.0.0 are broken, please use [this manifest](https://raw.githubusercontent.com/ardittristan/VTTNPCGen/0.5.0_fix/module.json) if you want to download version 0.5.0 for foundry 0.7_
+**Foundry 0.7:** _Because of a mistake normal install for versions pre 1.0.0 are broken, please use [this manifest](https://raw.githubusercontent.com/ardittristan/VTTNPCGen/0.5.0_fix/module.json) if you want to download version 0.5.0 for foundry 0.7_

 ## Installation